marek-iiasa/pymcma/README.md

     ```bash
         $ pymcma -h
     ```
-	 which shall display the command-line options.
+	 which displays the command-line options.

 3. Copying the examples and templates